qwewqa/miyu-bot/docs/commands/general_usage.md

 # General Usage
 Commands fit broadly into two categories: *Info* and *Utility*.

-This is the *Info* category, which means these commands bring up data from the game.
+Commands in the *Utility* category vary in usage, and details can be found in a per-command basis.

-Commands in the Info category support a common set of argument types to allow for specific filtering and display options of search results.
+Commands in the *Info* category are organized into groups, which each have their own set of accepted arguments which fall under the below types.

 ## Argument Types